 Impact to the rear axle, which may not be visible, could lead to uncharacteristic changes in the vehicle handling.
 In the event of such an impact, consult a workshop.

 Fuel

 Fuel for petrol engines

-Only use unleaded fuel that complies with DIN EN 228.
+Only use unleaded fuel that complies with European standard EN 228 or E DIN 51626-1 or equivalent.